IIIF/cookbook-recipes/README.md

  * UV
  * Mirador
+ * Annona
+ * Clover

 but we would welcome other viewers.
-To see the requirments for adding other viewers please go to the Viewer Matrix page.
+To see the requirements for adding other viewers please go to the Viewer Matrix page.

 #### Include link to Viewers
 This provides a standard link to the JSON and also to viewers.
 A full example is as follows: